What Korean Phrases Can You Learn from Can This Love Be Translated? Real Expressions Koreans Actually Use

 • Cultural differences

-Deeper Insight Korean is a very "heart-centered" language.
+Deeper Insight Korean is a pretty "heart-centered" language.
 This line is perfect for expressing a deep connection when language isn't enough.

-👉 As a teacher, I use this sentence to explain
+Teacher's Note 👉 I use this sentence to explain:

 4. Learn Korean with Can This Love Be Translated